Dominikwigh/python-math/README.md

 * Click enable automatic deploy.
 * The live version of the app can be found here..

+## Technologies Used ##
+* Python

 ## Credits ##
-All code taken from some sort of source i have credited properly in the run.py file.
+The code for the time was taken from [W3docs](https://www.w3docs.com/snippets/python/how-do-i-measure-elapsed-time-in-python.html/ "W3docs")
+The code for display intro function and menu list was taken from [W3resource](https://www.w3resource.com/python-exercises/math/python-math-exercise-63.php/ "W3resource")

 ## Acknowledgements ##
-Big thank you to my mentor for all the help throught the project.
+Big thank you to my mentor Rory Patrick for all the help throught the project.